The Other Worlds

-The Other Worlds is an anthology of science fiction, fantasy, and horror stories, edited by Phil Stong.
+The Other Worlds is an anthology of science fiction, fantasy, and horror edited by Phil Stong.
 It was originally published by Wilfred Funk in 1941, with a lower-price edition following from Garden City Publishing a year later.
 The Encyclopedia of Science Fiction describes it as "the first important sf Anthology".; it remains in the collection of nearly 200 academic libraries in 2015.